 They’ve got somebody to go to if they’ve got a support worker.
 I think it will be handy, they’ve got a named person that they can go to if they’re looking for anything, really.
 I didn’t know who to go to for anything, I had to find it all out myself… it was draining because you don’t know anything, you don’t know… you’ve got to find it all out yourself.

 – from an interview with a person living with dementia

 The D-PACT programme will address this lack of evidence by developing and evaluating a system for dementia support based within general practice that will provide post-diagnosis care for people with dementia and their carers.

 … so the support worker’s listening and thinking, okay, what does this individual carer need?
 What do they need?
 Not ‘what does every carer need?’
 What does THIS person need?
 Where is the best point that I can direct them to?“

 – from an interview with a carer

 D-PACT Phase 1: feasibility

 The feasibility phase is now nearing completion.
 During this feasibility stage (which was extended due to COVID-19) we have focused on developing a Dementia Support Worker intervention that provides ongoing support to meet the following needs of people with dementia and their carers:

-- Mental wellbeing
+- Mental health and wellbeing

-- Physical health
+- Physical health and wellbeing